MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

   user specifies the **Property** parameter with `Invoke-DscResource` or when defining the DSC Resource block in a DSC Configuration.

-For more information on class methods, see [about_Classes][16].
+For more information on class methods, see [about_Classes][10].

 The methods can call cmdlets and native commands, including ones defined in the same module as the class-based DSC Resource.

 ### Get

-The **Get** method is used to retrieve the current state of the DSC Resource and return it as an object.
+The `Get()` method is used to retrieve the current state of the DSC Resource and return it as an object.
 It must define its output as the class itself and take no parameters.

 For example, a class-based DSC Resource called `MyDscResource` must have this signature: